dobromir-hristov/vuecommunity/docs/guide/ecosystem/desktop-apps.md

 ## NW.js

 [NW.js](https://nwjs.io/) (previosly known as node-webkit) is a framework for building desktop applications with HTML, CSS, and JavaScript.
-It's based on Chromium and Node.js as well as [Electron](#electron).
-NW.js lets you call Node.js code and modules directly from browser and also use Web technologies in your app.
+Similar to [Electron](#electron), it is based on Chromium and Node.js.
+NW.js lets you call Node.js code and modules directly from browser, along with using Web technologies in your app.
 Further, you can easily package a web application to a native application.

 ### Differences from Electron